 THE SCIENTIFIC PAPERS OF CHARLES DARWIN

-On this site you will find the manuscripts that record Charles Darwin's work as a practicing scientist.
+On this site, you will find the world's first & only large collection of full colour, high-resolution images of faithfully transcribed Darwin manuscripts.
+These manuscripts record Charles Darwin's work as a practicing scientist.
 Whether you are a student or a researcher, our goal is to offer you digital access to the primary evidence for the birth and maturation of Darwin's attempts to explore and explain the natural world.

 In these documents, you can trace the development of Darwin as a thinker and you will meet Darwin as a keen-eyed collector, an inspired observer, and a determined experimenter.
 You will also find Darwin the shrewd reader, attuned to his cultural context, and the strategic writer, ever reconsidering and revising.